2027 FIFA Women's World Cup qualification – UEFA League A

-League A of the Women's European Qualifiers will determine four of the European teams to qualify for the 2027 FIFA Women's World Cup and twelve of the teams to advance to the play-off phase.
+League A of the Women's European Qualifiers will determine four of the European teams to qualify for the 2027 FIFA Women's World Cup final tournament in Brazil and twelve of the teams to advance to the play-off phase.

 Format

-The sixteen highest-ranked teams in the 2025 UEFA Women's Nations League overall phase ranking will be drawn into four groups of four teams each.
+The sixteen highest-ranked teams in the 2025 UEFA Women's Nations League overall phase ranking were drawn into four groups of four teams each.
 Each group will be contested in a league format where each team plays each other team at home and away.

 Group winners will qualify directly for the 2027 FIFA Women's World Cup, and all other teams will advance to the play-off phase.
 In addition, all fourth-place teams will be relegated to League B for the following 2027 UEFA Women's Nations League.

 Schedule

 The match schedule will be as follows: